-Considering how thoroughly the first Commission examined the question of the education and training of journalists, and how it placed these second in the list of objects for the proposed General Council of the Press, it might appear strange that the third Royal Commission nearly thirty years later had to repeat many of the same kind of comments concerning the need to raise educational and professional standards.
-Even more surprising is the realization, revealed by the third Commission, that the Proficiency Certificate of the National Council for the Training of Journalists, was still optional for recruits into journalism, especially as the second Commission had been told it had been made obligatory.
+Considering how thoroughly the first Commission examined the question of the education and training of journalists, and how it placed these second in the list of objects for the proposed General Council of the Press,54 it might appear strange that the third Royal Commission nearly thirty years later had to repeat many of the same kind of comments concerning the need to raise educational and professional standards.55 Even more surprising is the realization, revealed by the third Commission, that the Proficiency Certificate of the National Council for the Training of Journalists, was still optional56 for recruits into journalism, especially as the second Commission had been told it had been made obligatory.57

-The second report reveals how feeble an institution the Press Council (as the general Council of the Press was called) actually was in its early years, ignoring most of its objects (such as education, research, and developments likely to restrict the supply of information of public interest) and an interesting study could be made of the original aims the first Royal Commission saw for the Council and its performance since its foundation.
-Examination of the archive in the National Archives indicates that members were divided on the idea of a Press Council, preferring an 'Institute... an unalarming idea' compared to a 'Council - suggesting a body above the Press,' and fearful that they might create a 'purely professional body, with only professional functions.'
-Yet these papers - although obviously nowhere near a complete archive of the Commission's deliberations - do suggest that they did not look to the proposed Press Council to provide the impetus for the future professional education of journalists.

-The lack of progress in this area can be seen when we read the recommendations of the third Royal Commission, in 1977, that 'advanced professional education for journalism should be made a major priority and stated it saw 'merit in arranging courses in higher education establishments to provide a common foundation for all forms of journalism.'
+The second report reveals how feeble an institution the Press Council (as the general Council of the Press was called) actually was in its early years, ignoring most of its objects (such as education, research, and developments likely to restrict the supply of information of public interest)58 and an interesting study could be made of the original aims the first Royal Commission saw for the Council and its performance since its foundation.
+Examination of the archive in the National Archives indicates that members were divided on the idea of a Press Council, preferring an 'Institute... an unalarming idea'59 compared to a 'Council - suggesting a body above the Press,'60 and fearful that they might create a 'purely professional body, with only professional functions.'61 Yet these papers - although obviously nowhere near a complete archive of the Commission's deliberations - do suggest that they did not look to the proposed Press Council to provide the impetus for the future professional education of journalists.62 and stated It saw 'merlt in arranging courses in higher education establishments to provide a common foundation for all forms of journalism.'
 It also recommended 'that an entrance test for all candidates... should be instituted.'

+The lack of progress in this area can be seen when we read the recommendations of the third Royal Commission, in 1977, that 'advanced professional education for journalism should be made a major priority63